Federal Glass Company

 “INNOVATION” pattern ashtrays made by Federal Glass Company

 Ashtrays that appear to be identical were also made by Libbey Glass Company, although the Libbey examples may have a smooth surface on all sides with no pebbling.
-Some of the Libbey examples were personalized with company advertising on the bottom.
+Some of the Libbey examples have been found with personalized company advertising on the bottom.

 The Federal Glass molds were eventually sold to Indiana Glass Company (1980), and ashtrays of this type were shown in some Indiana Glass catalogs of the mid-1980s.
 It is unclear if Indiana made any examples of this style in any colors other than clear.